Aletheios/v-drag-drop/README.md

 #### Events

-All event listeners are called with the dragged data as first argument.

 * `drag-start`: Fired when the user starts dragging.

 * `drag-move`: Fired repeatedly while dragging is in progress.

 * `drag-end`: Fired when dragging is finished.

+All event listeners are called with two arguments:
+1. The dragged data
+2. The native JavaScript event

 ### `v-droppable`